 The Energy-Efficient Commercial Buildings Tax Deduction originally made effective on 1/1/2006, is a significant financial incentive geared towards:

 • Architects, engineers, and other designers of government buildings

-The Energy-Efficient Commercial Buildings Tax Deduction is a significant financial incentive for designers to meet or exceed an agency’s energy reduction requirements for new and existing buildings.
+To qualify, newly constructed buildings along with improvements to existing buildings must meet or exceed certain energy reduction requirements.
 Recent tax legislation extended the Energy Efficient Commercial Buildings Deduction, offering a tax deduction of up to $1.80/sf to those investing in energy efficient improvements placed in service after December 31, 2005.